Eigenfunction martingale estimators for interacting particle systems and their mean field limit: Problem setting

 and $\{ \widetilde X_m^{(n)} \}_{m=0}^M$ is the set of observations of the $n$-th particle from the system with $N$ particles.
 The estimator we propose is then given by the solution $\widehat \theta_{M,N}^J$ of the $p$-dimensional nonlinear system

 where $\mathbf 0 \in \R^p$ denotes the vector with all components equal to zero.
+An intuition on why considering the solution of equation (2.8) as a good estimator is the following and will be more clear later.
+Let $\mathbb G^J_M$ defined in \eqref{eq:def_Hfunctions} be the estimating function where the observations from the inetracting particle system have been replaced by the observations from the corresponding mean field limit.
+Then, employing formula \eqref{eq:formula_martingale} we have

+which means that the zero of the expectation of the estimating function with observations from the mean field limit is exactly the true unknown coefficient.
 The main steps needed to obtain the estimator $\widehat \theta_{M,N}^J$ are summarized in \cref{alg:procedure}.
 For further details about the implementation and for discussions about the choice of the arbitrary functions $\{ \psi_j(\cdot;\theta) \}_{j=1}^J$ we refer to Appendix B and Remark 2.6 in \cite{APZ21}.

 \begin{remark} The main limitation of our approach is that the knowledge of the invariant measure is required in order to construct the martingale estimating function (step 1 in \cref{alg:procedure}).
 However, it is often the case that the invariant measure is known up to a set of parameters, such as moments, i.e., only the functional form of the invariant measure is known.
 These parameters (moments) are obtained by solving appropriate self-consistency equations \cite[Section 2.3]{Fra05}.
 When such a situation arises, it is possible to first learn these parameters using the available data, e.g., estimate the moments that appear in the invariant measure by employing the law of large numbers.
 Then, we are in the setting where our technique applies and we can proceed in the same way, as shown in the numerical experiments in \cref{sec:bistable,sec:num_nonsymmetric}.
 In summary, it is sufficient to replace step 1 in \cref{alg:procedure} with ``estimate the moments in the invariant measure $\rho(\cdot;\theta)$''. \end{remark}